Heat pump hot water systems: the smart choice for WA homes

 - Heat transfers to the water tank

-Heat pumps are rated by their Coefficient of Performance (COP):
+Heat pumps are rated by their Coefficient of Performance (COP) — how much heat you get out for the electricity you put in:

-This means a heat pump uses 65-75% less electricity than a standard electric system.
+In plain terms, a heat pump uses 65–75% less electricity than a standard electric element to heat the same water.

-Heat pumps work best in moderate climates—exactly what Perth offers:
+Heat pumps work best in mild, moderate climates, which is exactly what Perth gives them:

-- Warm summers: Abundant ambient heat to extract
+- Warm summers: plenty of ambient heat to draw on

-- Low humidity: Better for outdoor unit longevity
+- Low humidity: easier on the outdoor unit over its life

 - Type: CO2 refrigerant